These terms and conditions govern your use of the website alphaminr.com and its related

 Commitments.

-The table below summarizes United's firm commitments as of March 31, 2025, which include aircraft and related spare engines, aircraft improvements and non-aircraft capital commitments (in billions):
+The table below summarizes United's firm commitments as of September 30, 2025, which include aircraft and related spare engines, aircraft improvements and non-aircraft commitments (in billions):

 2026